 What if I Close the Accounts?

 Simply closing the accounts will not achieve the intended purpose of avoiding reporting.
 In fact, oftentimes it achieves the opposite effect.
-That is because by closing the account after receiving a FATCA Letter, or otherwise being made aware of the reporting requirement, it means you have are acting willful. is your
+That is because by closing the account after receiving a FATCA Letter, or otherwise being made aware of the reporting requirement, it means you have are acting willful.

 Joint Account But the Money is Not Mine?

 If the money is in a joint account, for example between a U.S. child and a foreign parent, it still needs to be reported at least on an FBAR.
 The distinction between the FBAR and FATCA form 8938 lies in the distinction between having ownership, joint ownership, or signatures authority (FBAR) versus having no interest in the money (even if the child’s name is on the account).

 With the FBAR, there is a much broader reporting requirement.